 Platform 1 uses a precisely controlled heating device incorporating our IQOS HeatControl technology, into which a specially designed and proprietary tobacco unit is inserted and heated to generate an aerosol.
 We have conducted a series of clinical studies for this platform, the results of which were included in our submission to the U.S. Food and Drug Administration ("FDA") described below.
-The results of the first six-month term of the 6+6 month exposure response study were received at the end of 2017, and the related report was completed and submitted to the FDA in the second quarter of 2018.
-The study showed that all eight of the co-primary clinical risk endpoints moved in the same direction in the group that switched to our Platform 1 product as observed for smoking cessation, with statistically significant changes in five of the eight endpoints compared with on-going smoking.
-We received the results of the second six-month term of the 6+6 month exposure response study in the second quarter of 2018, and expect to finalize our analysis and report the results for submission to the FDA in the next few months.
+We completed a 6+6 month exposure response study and shared the results with the FDA in April 2020.
+The study showed that for the group that switched to our Platform 1 product, the eight clinical risk endpoints that were tested as coprimary endpoints in the first six-month term moved in the same direction as observed for smoking cessation after 12 months of use of this product.
 In addition, we completed an 18-month combined chronic toxicity and carcinogenicity study in mice, which was on-going at the time of our FDA submission.
 We shared the results with the FDA in August 2018.